elbeejay/elbeejay.github.io/_tidbits/atxmap.md

 "For" Prop.
 B in the 2021 election.
 The gray polygons are regions where the automated scraping was unable to associate any voting information to the precinct.
-From the north-west running to the south-west the Lower Colorado River is shown in light black.
+From the north-west running to the south-east the Lower Colorado River is shown in light black.
 Even lighter still, the railroad lines are shown as faint dot-dash lines that can be seen running north-south through the city.